TekkaGB/FileDaddy/README.md

 If any error with the auto updates were to occur please report it to me.
 You can then update manually by downloading the latest release and drag, drop, and overwrite its extracted contents over your current installation.

+### Updating Mods
+As of v1.4.0, you can now check for updates by clicking the Check for Updates button.
+When clicking the button for the first time on old mods, it'll add a last update time to the metadata no matter if its actually up to date or not.
+Any mods installed with 1-click post v1.4.0 will already have that part of the metadata.
+Updates are then found if it finds an update that is dated after the last update time in the metadata.

+If an update is available, a window will prompt you with its description and changelog and asks if you'd like to update.
+Yes will update it and delete everything in the current mod folder and replace it with the update.
+No will not do anything.
+Skip Update will stop prompting the update until a new one is available.

+If there's more than one file available to download, a prompt will open to select one of them.
+There'll be a short description, name of the zip, and how long ago it was uploaded.

 ## Folder Structure
 As of v1.1.0, folder structure no longer matters!
 FileDaddy will just look through the entire assets folder until it finds the matching file name instead of relying on the folder path.
 Do note that if the mod download has multiple variations in the same folder, that it will go by alphanumeric order by folder names.
 So please keep variations separated.

-Exectuables, however, are still not supported yet.
+Note: If you’re a mod maker and for some reason want to prevent 1-click install buttons from showing up you can just add an empty file inside the zip called .disable_gb1click_filedaddy

 ## Metadata
 As of v1.3.0, 1-click installing will also fetch metadata stored in mod.json to be shown to the right of the grid.
 To fetch metadata for mods downloaded before the update, just right click the row, click Fetch Metadata, and enter the link to its page on GameBanana.

 ## Extra Options
 There are some options that you can access by right clicking a mod row in the list:
+- Fetch Metadata - Allows you to enter a link to the GameBanana page of the mod to fetch metadata to display on the right
 - Rename Mod - Allows you to rename how the mod's name.
 Simply renames folder until I implement metadata.
 Note that at the current implementation it will remove the mod from the list and readd it under the new name all the way at the bottom disabled.
 - Open Mod Folder - Opens the mod's folder in file explorer
 - Delete Mod - Deletes mod folder after confirmation